Nespresso machines can feel pretty complicated to handle when you first purchase one.

 The light will typically alternate a pattern of two rapid blinks and then hold steady for a few seconds.

-The good news is, however, that the error blinking is specific to this problem.
+The good news, however, is that the error blinking is specific to this problem.
 Once you learn what this looks like, identifying it should be fairly simple.

 Let's talk about how you can fix the machine when it's experiencing an error: